JakeTiritilli/BoardGameEnvironment/PlanOfAttack.md

 ### Board Game Environment

 The entire team is going to work together on creating the underlying board game environment before starting to create individual games.
-This work on this will be split up as follows:
+The work on this will be split up as follows:

 -